Pacific Islanders in Publishing

 (she/her)

-Teresia Teaiwa was a distinguished award winning I-Kiribati and Black scholar, poet, activist and mentor.
+Teresia Teaiwa is a distinguished award winning I-Kiribati and Black scholar, poet, and activist.
 She was born in Honolulu, Hawai'i, and was raised in Fiji.
-She was the the author of the poetry collection, Searching for Nei Him'anoa (1995), and coauthor of Last Virgin in Paradise: A One-Act Play (1993, with Vilsoni Hereniko).
+She's the author of the poetry collection, Searching for Nei Him'anoa (1995), and coauthor of Last Virgin in Paradise: A One-Act Play (1993, with Vilsoni Hereniko).
 Her creative work was also published in Terenesia: Amplified Poetry and Songs by Teresia Teaiwa and Sia Figiel (2000).

 Memoir